APPLICATION SUBMISSION DEADLINE: September 30th

 HOW TO APPLY

-Applicants are invited to submit a letter of intent (using a form available AUG 1) to the AWFC Board Secretary by email no later than September 30th.
+Applicants are invited to submit a Project Eligibility Proposal to the AWFC Board Secretary no later than September 30th.

 All applicants will be notified by mid-October if they have made the short list.
 Short listed applicants will then be invited to submit a full proposal by November 15th.
 The application form will be emailed to you at that time.
 Applicants will be notified of the Board’s funding decisions by the end of December, with cheques being mailed in January of the new year.